British Empire: English overseas possessions (1583–1707)

-In 1578, Elizabeth I granted a patent to Humphrey Gilbert for discovery and overseas exploration.
-That year, Gilbert sailed for the Caribbean with the intention of engaging in piracy and establishing a colony in North America, but the expedition was aborted before it had crossed the Atlantic.
-In 1583, he embarked on a second attempt.
+In 1578 Elizabeth I granted a patent to Humphrey Gilbert for discovery and overseas exploration.
+That year Gilbert sailed for the Caribbean with the intention of engaging in piracy and establishing a colony in North America, but the expedition was aborted before it had crossed the Atlantic.
+In 1583 he embarked on a second attempt.
 On this occasion, he formally claimed the harbour of the island of Newfoundland, although no settlers were left behind.
 Gilbert did not survive the return journey to England and was succeeded by his half-brother, Walter Raleigh, who was granted his own patent by Elizabeth in 1584.
 Later that year, Raleigh founded the Roanoke Colony on the coast of present-day North Carolina, but lack of supplies caused the colony to fail.

+From 1585 to 1603 England fully conquered Ireland and challenged the naval dominance of Spain in the Anglo-Spanish War, with their war ending in a draw.

-In 1603, James VI of Scotland ascended (as James I) to the English throne and in 1604 negotiated the Treaty of London, ending hostilities with Spain.
+In 1603 James VI of Scotland ascended (as James I) to the English throne and in 1604 negotiated the Treaty of London, ending hostilities with Spain.
 Now at peace with its main rival, English attention shifted from preying on other nations' colonial infrastructures to the business of establishing its own overseas colonies.
 The British Empire began to take shape during the early 17th century, with the English settlement of North America and the smaller islands of the Caribbean, and the establishment of joint-stock companies, most notably the East India Company, to administer colonies and overseas trade.
 This period, until the loss of the Thirteen Colonies after the American War of Independence towards the end of the 18th century, has been referred to by some historians as the "First British Empire".